amritgiri/lab_5th_sem/dbms/lab_3,4_and_5.md

 ---

 ---
-## Q.Display top 5 records of depositor relation
+## Q 7.Display top 5 records of depositor relation
 ```mysql
 	select * from depositor limit 5;
 ```
 ---
 ---
-## Q. Find the names of all branches in the loan relation (with or without duplicates).
+## Q 8.
+Find the names of all branches in the loan relation (with or without duplicates).
 ```mysql
     select branch_number,branch_name from loan;
 	select distinct branch_number,branch_name from loan;
 ```
 ---
 ---
-## Q. Find all loan numbers for loans made at the Tinkune branch with loan amounts greater than 200000.
+## Q 9.
+Find all loan numbers for loans made at the Tinkune branch with loan amounts greater than 200000.
 ```mysql
 	select loan_number, l.branch_number, b.branch_name from loan as l,branch as b where l.branch_number=b.branch_number and b.branch_name='Tinkune' and amount>200000;
 ```
 ---
 ---
-## Q. Find the loan number of those loans with loan amounts between 9,00,000 and 10,00,000.
+## Q 10.
+Find the loan number of those loans with loan amounts between 9,00,000 and 10,00,000.
 ```mysql
 	select loan_number,amount from loan where amount between 900000 and 1000000;
 ```
 ---
 ---
-## Q. For all customers who have a loan from the bank, find their names, loan numbers, and loan amount.
+## Q 11.
+For all customers who have a loan from the bank, find their names, loan numbers, and loan amount.
 ```mysql
 	select c.customer_name, l.loan_number, l.amount from loan as l, customer as c , borrower as b where b.loan_number=l.loan_number and c.customer_number=b.customer_number;

 ```
 ---
 ---
-## Q. Find the customer names, loan numbers, and loan amounts for all loans at the Tinkune branch.
+## Q 12.
+Find the customer names, loan numbers, and loan amounts for all loans at the Tinkune branch.
 ```mysql

 	select c.customer_name,l.loan_number,l.amount